 International and exchange students coming from or returning from these countries must receive a TB testing done:

 - Angola, Bangladesh, Brazil, China, Democratic Peoples Republic of Korea, Democratic Republic of Congo, Ethiopia, India, Indonesia, Kenya, Mozambique, Myanmar, Nigeria, Pakistan, Philippines, Russian Federation, South Africa, Thailand, United Republic of Tanzania, Viet Nam, Cambodia, Central African Republic, Congo, Lesotho, Liberia, Namibia, Papua New Guinea, Sierra, Leone, Zambia, Zimbabwe, Cameroon, Malawi, Uganda, Botswana, Chad, Guinea-Bissau, Swaziland, Kazakhstan, Ukraine, Uzbekistan, Azerbaijan, Belarus, Kyrgyzstan, Peru, Republic of Moldova, Somalia, Tajikistan.
 (Source: World Health Organization Global Health Observatory, Tuberculosis incidence June 2015.)

 All international students, except those from countries currently identified as being low risk, are required to have either a TB (tuberculin) skin test or IGRA (Interferon Gamma Release Assays blood test.)

 Students with a history of BCG vaccination are not excluded from tuberculin testing.

-If the skin test is positive, a Chest X-ray, evaluation for needed treatment, and MD clearance for activities is required.
+If the skin test is positive, a Chest X-ray, evaluation for needed treatment, and MD clearance for activities are required.

-Note: Students registered prior to Fall 2015 are only required to provide proof of receiving the Measles, Mumps and Rubella (MMR) and Meningococcal vaccines, but are encouraged to receive all recommended vaccinations.
+Note: Students registered before Fall 2015 are only required to provide proof of receiving the Measles, Mumps, and Rubella (MMR) and Meningococcal vaccines, but are encouraged to receive all recommended vaccinations.